 Don’t miss folk music and traditional dancing in the Plaza de la Virgen.

-Starting at the Glorieta park (location), a procession of Christians and Moors takes the city’s streets.
+Starting at the Glorieta Park, a procession of Christians and Moors takes the city’s streets.
 This should be colorful and probably more entertaining than the 12:30 civic parade.
 The parade’s conclusion, there will be a mascletà in the Pl. del Ayuntamiento.

 It’s going to be a full day.
 Don’t forget that shops will be shut and restaurants more expensive.
 This is one of the biggest holidays on the Valencian calendar!